fatihozoglu/nodejs-rest-api-case-study/README.md

   }
   ```

-- Endpoint URL: https://fozoglu-nodejs-rest-api.herokuapp.com/api || Any other URL
+- Endpoint URL: https://fozoglu-nodejs-rest-api.herokuapp.com/api || Any other endpoint
 - Methods: Any HTTP method other than POST
 - Response: